kahlertfr/depth-aware-motion-deblurring/docs/chapters/depth-aware-deblurring.rst

         \label{psf-select-example}
     \end{figure}

 As mentioned before a natural image mostly contains salient edges thus the correct deblurred image has such edges.
 It is useful that salient edges are invariant to shock filtering since they are preserved and just weak edges are removed.
 In order to check if the unblurred image :math:`I^k` has salient edges we can compare it to its shock filtered version :math:`\tilde{I^k}`.
 Before applying the shock filter the image :math:`I^k` is smoothed with a Gaussian filter to remove noise.
-The comparison of :math:`I^k` and :math:`\tilde{I^k}` is done by computing the cross-correlation of the gradient magnitudes of both images.
+The comparison of :math:`I^k` and :math:`\tilde{I^k}` is done by computing the cross-correlation :math:`corr` of the gradient magnitudes of both images which expresses the similarity of images.
+Similar images have a high cross-correlation value.
 The correlation-based energy :math:`E_c(k)` can be expressed as follows:

 .. math:: :numbered: